SumitKumarCSE/OOPS/Notes.md

 A pure virtual function (or abstract function) in C++ is a virtual function for which we can implement, But we must override that function in the derived class; otherwise, the derived class will also become an abstract class.

+#Abstract Class
-`Abstract Class`: Abstract classes can’t be instantiated, i.e., we cannot create an object of this class.
+Abstract classes can’t be instantiated, i.e., we cannot create an object of this class.
 However, we can derive a class from it and instantiate the object of the derived class.
 An Abstract class has at least one pure virtual function.

 It can have normal functions and variables along with pure virtual functions.